Cover for your legal costs and compensation

 As a self-employed professional, you may not be sure whether you need public liability insurance or not.
 If you think you do need it, you may be confused about what level of cover to buy.

-The insurance will cover you for the legal costs incurred in defending the claim and the costs you may need to pay as compensation to the person making a claim.
+Specialised self-employed liability will cover you for the legal costs incurred in defending the claim and the costs you may need to pay as compensation to the person making a claim.